Skip to main content

 Pre-open or Not Relevant findings are excluded from scoring.

-• If a finding is mapped to multiple subcategories, it affects all of them
+• Multi-Category Mapping: If a finding is mapped to multiple subcategories, its progress affects the score of all of them simultaneously.

-• Delete, unmap, or mark as Not Relevant → finding is removed from scoring
+• Remove from scoring: Delete, unmap, or mark a finding as Not Relevant to exclude it from the subcategory average.

-All changes — including edits, status updates, and type conversions — trigger a recalculation of maturity scores and are tracked in the History tab.
+• Track changes: All updates trigger an immediate recalculation of maturity scores and are tracked in the History tab.

 Creating or Linking Findings

-• Findings can be linked to subcategories during creation or later via the Findings page
+• Linking Methods: Findings can be linked to subcategories during the initial creation process or later via the Findings page.

-• You can only delete Hyver-generated findings if you have Finding & Graph Initiator permission
+• Permissions: You can delete findings generated by the platform only if you have Finding & Graph Initiator permissions.

 Wrap-up / Next Steps